-Peridot - The Gem of the Sun
+Peridot - The Gemstone of August

 August is the last month of summer, before the fall when the leaves start to change their color.
 This month's birthstone, the peridot comes in a beautiful green color, also known as olivine.
 Its green color ranges from yellow-green to olive.
 The depth of such depends on how much iron is in the gemstone's crystal structure.
 Peridot crystals, like diamonds, are formed below the earth's crust.
 Peridots are formed in the manga found in the upper mantle, and through tectonic or volcanic activity, they are brought up to the surface in igneous rocks.
 They are also the only gems found in earth-fallen meteorites big enough to be used for jewelry!
 For a great experience, make your custom peridot piece today with angeluccijewelry.com.